fivetran/api_framework/README.md

-# Fivetran api_framework
-Fivetran API Python Script
+# Fivetran API Python framework

-This script provides a simple way to interact with the Fivetran API using Python.
+This framework provides a simple way to interact with the Fivetran API using Python.
 It can be used to leverage information from any endpoint.
 Test out a few of the example use cases and determine the best path forward for automating Fivetran activity/monitoring.

 ## Overview:
 - The function 'atlas' is a general-purpose function to interact with the Fivetran API.
 It takes three parameters: method, endpoint, and payload.